I am a computer science PhD

 My recent areas of interest include secure group messaging and the design of algorithms for error-correcting codes.

 - A. K. Narayanan and M. Weidner.
 Subquadratic time encodable codes beating the Gilbert-Varshamov bound.
 To appear in IEEE Transactions on Information Theory. arXiv:1712.10052

 - M. Weidner.
 Towards fast encoding of Garcia-Stichtenoth algebraic

 geometry codes.
 SURF Final Report, 2018.
-Advisors: A. K. Narayanan and C. Umans. report
+Advisors: A. K. Narayanan and C. Umans. pdf

 - A. Chiesa, L. Chua, and M. Weidner.
 On cycles of pairing-friendly elliptic curves.
 SIAM Journal on Applied Algebra and Geometry, 3(2):175--192, 2019. official pdf

 - M. Weidner.
 Pseudocharacters of classical groups.
 Submitted for publication. pdf

 - M. Weidner.
 On conjectural rank parities of quartic and sextic twists of elliptic curves.
 To appear in International Journal of Number Theory. official arXiv:1809.04244

 - M. Hadian and M. Weidner.
 On Selmer rank parity of twists.
 Journal of the Australian Mathematical Society, 102(3):316-330, June 2017. official preprint